daubejb/daubejb.github.io/_posts/2017-01-13-test-driven-development-with-python.md

 ![TDD Process]({{ site.baseurl}}/TDD_process_with_functional_and_unit_tests.png){:class="img-responsive"}

+## Django ORM

+An *Object-Relational Mapper* (ORM) is a layer of abstraction for data stored in a database with tables, rows, and columns.
+It lets us work with databases using familiar object-oriented metaphors which work well with code.
+Classes map to database tables, attributes map to columns, and an individual instance of a class represents a row of data in the database

 ## Random Notes from Book

 1. only methods that begin with test\_ will get run as tests, other methods can be used for other purposes